Affiliate Marketing for SaaS: A Complete Guide

 Terms of Service

-The terms of your affiliate program shouldn’t be skipped over.
-It’s your written guidelines for your program and sets the tone.
+The terms, also known as your affiliate program’s terms and conditions, shouldn’t be skipped over.
+It’s your written guidelines for your program that set the tone.

 Terms of service can be featured on the sign-up page.

 Again, it should be personalized to fit your needs.
 Common topics covered include affiliate obligations and promotion restrictions.